Amazon Marketplace

 BAU refers to standard business operations under normal conditions.
 In the Amazon context, BAU is used to describe baseline performance before changes (such as new promotions or product launches).
 BAU is important for isolating the effects of new initiatives.

-Open term pageBB
+Open glossary pageBB

 Buy Box